Euler#

 z – rotation angle on the Z axis, in degrees

-- init_from_euler(src: Euler | None = None) Euler #
+- init_from_euler(src: Euler | None = None) Euler#

 Initializes a

-using the angles and order of anotherEuler
+Eulerusing the angles and order of anotherEuler.If the

-with all angles set to 0.Added in version 1.2.
+EulersrcisNone, this function is equivalent to callinginit()with all angles set to 0.Added in version 1.2.

 - Parameters: